Secondary use of health data

 Dora Talvard,

-The European regulatory framework: EEDS and national strategy
+The European regulatory framework: EHDS and national strategy

-The European Health Data Regulation (EEDS) forms the legal basis for this development.
-In France, this regulation is accompanied by an interministerial strategy launched in 2025, structured around four priorities:
+The European Health Data Space (EHDS) regulation therefore provides the legal foundation for this development.
+In France, this regulation is accompanied by an interministerial strategy launched in 2025, structured around four priority areas:

-• Creating the right conditions for sharing and reusing healthcare data
+• Gathering the necessary conditions for the sharing and reuse of health data

-• Facilitating and simplifying the use of healthcare data
+• Enabling and simplifying the use of health data

-The latter aims to optimize the reuse of health data, while preparing for the implementation of the EEDS regulation.
-This coordinated approach involves a number of players: the DNS, the CNIL, the Health Data Hub and the CNAM.
+The latter aims to optimize the reuse of health data while preparing for the application of the EEDS regulation.
+This coordinated approach involves many players: the DNS, the CNIL, the Health Data Hub, and the CNAM.

 Obligations of health data holders within the European framework of data reuse

-Health data holders will be required to share information about their databases in the Répertoire national des ensembles de données (RED).
-This is in line with the European regulation on data re-use.
+Health data holders, will have to share information relating to their bases in the Répertoire national des ensembles de données (RED).
+This is in line with the European regulation on data reuse.
 They will have to allow secondary use of health data to any user who requests it for their research, care or digital development projects.
-These holders will become key players in the national and European strategy for making the most of health data, in line with CNIL recommendations and the objectives of the European Health Data Area.
+These holders will become key players in the national and European strategy for making the most of data health, in line with CNIL recommendations and the objectives of the European Health Data Space.

-Accessing, processing and reusing health data: a digital strategy for research, innovation and personalized care
+Access, processing and reuse of health data: a digital strategy for research, innovation and personalized care

-The secondary use of healthcare data represents a major opportunity for innovation players, researchers and healthcare professionals.
-Users wishing to process personal health data can consult the data available via the RED and apply for access via the one-stop shop.
+The secondary use of health data represents a major opportunity for innovation players, researchers and healthcare professionals.
+Users, wishing to carry out a processing of personal health data, can consult the data available via the RED and make a request for provision via the one-stop shop.

-This data, essential for processing and analysis, can be reused in research projects, for innovation in digital health or to improve patient care.
+These data, essential for processing and analysis, can be reused as part of research projects, digital health innovation or to improve patient care.
 The European Health Data Space facilitates cross-border collaboration, particularly in research into rare diseases, and reinforces France's global and European strategy for quality reporting and analysis.

 The exploitation of vast volumes of data health enables the development of artificial intelligence algorithms, promoting more accurate diagnoses and personalized patient treatment.
-Making data available in this way opens up new perspectives for innovation, while guaranteeing a secure and ethical framework.
+This availability of data thus opens up new prospects for innovation, while guaranteeing a secure and ethical framework.

-Making the most of healthcare data: balancing innovation, the European framework and patients' rights
+Valuing health data: a balance between innovation, European framework and patients' rights

-The valorization of health data for secondary use is based on an essential balance between digital innovation and the protection of patients' rights.
+Valuing health data for secondary use relies on an essential balance between digital innovation and the protection of patients' rights.
 The European regulation provides for a fee system for data holders, recognizing the value of making data available within a secure framework.
-These data can be reused to fuel research projects, health innovation initiatives, or evaluative studies, contributing to the improvement of care and the construction of a national and European digital health strategy.
+This data can be reused to fuel research projects, health innovation initiatives, or evaluative studies, contributing to the improvement of care and the construction of a national and European digital health strategy.

 Show more